 Define Your Goals

-Decide which performance attributes you desire most.
-The captain of a flats boat, for example, might want to pop up on plane more quickly, and add lift for running in very shallow water.
-“Often, a four-blade propeller is the ticket,” says Meeler.
+The first step lies in deciding which performance attributes you desire most.
+For example, the captain of a flats boat might want to enhance the boat’s ability to pop up on plane more quickly.
+Or perhaps he’s looking to add hull lift for running in very shallow water.
+“Often, a four-blade propeller is the ticket,” Meeler says.
 “The additional blade area grips the water better, allowing for quicker acceleration.”
 The greater blade area also lifts the hull more while underway, which minimizes draft.

-However, the additional drag generated by an extra prop blade can also reduce top speed, Meeler advises.
+However, there is a tradeoff.
+The additional drag generated by an extra propeller blade can also reduce top speed, Meeler advises.

-“The extra lift of four-blade props helps keep a relatively heavy center-console boat on plane while traversing rough seas in the mid range, say around 3,000 rpm,” Ashley points out.
+“The extra lift of four-blade props helps keep a relatively heavy center-console boat on plane while traversing rough seas in the mid range, say around 3,000 rpm,” Loftus points out.
 “That’s far more efficient than slogging along off-plane, and a lot more comfortable and safe than pushing up the speed in heavy seas.”

 A four-blade is less likely to ventilate in aerated water, simply because it has more blades to grab the water.
 That’s why you see some stepped hulls equipped with these props.

-Assuming you want to improve some aspect of performance, your dealer and his service department can help you make a decision, Ashley says.
+Assuming you want to improve some aspect of performance, your dealer and his service department can help you make a decision, Lufton says.
 “But at the same time, it’s important to communicate your expectations so the dealer can recommend props to achieve your performance goals.”

 Test and Evaluate

-It is important to test each prop under the same conditions, says Meeler.
+It is important to test each prop under the same conditions, says Yamaha’s Meeler.
 “A simple variable such as warming air temperatures can affect speed as much as 5 percent,” he explains.
 Also, make sure the water conditions are the same.
 For the sake of ease, try to test on flat water.

-It’s also important to use the same criteria in each prop test, and to make this simple, Yamaha offers a detailed Propeller Performance Evaluation form that you can obtain from an authorized Yamaha Outboard dealer.
+When testing, make sure the boat is fueled and loaded as if you were going fishing.
+That means full of ice and tackle, full livewells and full crew, if possible.It’s also important to use the same criteria for each prop test, and to make this simple, Yamaha offers a detailed Propeller Performance Evaluation form that you can obtain from an authorized Yamaha Outboard dealer.
 Use the form to record performance data for later evaluation.

-You also need some test gear, including a GPS (found aboard most fishing boats) for recording boat speed, a stopwatch (like the one on a smartphone) for timing acceleration, a fuel-flow meter (found on many fishing boats) for determining fuel efficiency, and a tachometer.
+For consistent and accurate results, use a GPS (found aboard most fishing boats) for recording boat speed, a stopwatch (like the one on a smartphone) for timing acceleration, a fuel-flow meter (found on many fishing boats) for determining fuel efficiency, and a tachometer.

-Ultimately, these tools, resources and guidelines — plus some on-water testing — can help lead you to the propeller, be it three- or four-blade, that enhances the performance characteristics you desire most in your saltwater fishing boat.
+Ultimately, these tools, resources and guidelines — plus some on-water testing — can help lead you to the right propeller, be it three- or four-blade, that enhances the performance characteristics you desire most in your saltwater fishing boat.

 Diameter and Pitch